Liverpool Stargazing & Astronomy Report

 Where are darker skies near Liverpool?

-The closest meaningfully darker mapped site is Moss Side, about 36 km south east of Liverpool, reaching Bortle 6.
+The closest meaningfully darker mapped site is Little Plumpton, about 41 km south of Liverpool, reaching Bortle 6.

 When is the sky darkest in Liverpool?